Viagem Medieval em Terra de Santa Maria – The Medieval Journey in the Land of Santa Maria – is one of Europe’s major historical reenactment events.

 As it is trendy, it attracts a good crowd every year.

 This annual Middle Ages reenactment takes you back in time to another era.

 It is held in the well-preserved old town of Santa Maria da Feira.
 Viagem Medieval em Terra de Santa Maria shows you what daily life was like in the Middle Ages for nobility and commoners alike.

 This lively, historical recreation offers a glimpse into Portugal’s heritage.

 It’s also a fantastic gastronomical feast.

 The market stalls will be trading as they did in the past.

-What’s special about Viagem Medieval?
+What’s unique about Viagem Medieval?

-Viagem Medieval is really well organised and incredibly authentic.
+Viagem Medieval is well-organised and incredibly authentic.

-You’ll also have the chance to taste a fogaça, which is a sweet roll developed over 500 years ago as an offering to the patron saint, Saint Sebastien, to rid the area of the dark plague.
+You’ll also have the chance to taste a fogaça, a sweet roll developed over 500 years ago as an offering to the patron saint, Saint Sebastien, to rid the area of the dark plague.